Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Conclusion

-Our findings suggest that future studies could investigate the effects of a wider range of prosthetic parameters such as viscosity, geometry, mounting height, and alignment angle.
-This would further support the development of design and selection guidelines for assistive devices that interact dynamically with human movement.
+The results indicate that future studies could investigate the effects of a wider range of prosthetic parameters, including viscosity, geometry, mounting height, and alignment angle.
+Such investigations would further support the development of design and selection guidelines for assistive devices that interact dynamically with human movement.